Malik Riaz: Controversies

-Malik Riaz Hussain was approached by an intermediary of Arsalan Iftikhar Chaudhry, son of Chief Justice Iftikhar Muhammad Chaudhry, that he had inside information and a case and it can be resolved in his favour.
-Malik Riaz Hussain in an official deposition produced itemised list of how he bankrolled a playboy lifestyle for the son of the country's top judge.
-Arsalan Iftikhar Chaudhry had allegedly promised to influence his father's rulings.
+In 2012 Malik Riaz Hussain provided evidence in court proceedings against Arsalan Iftikhar Chaudhry, son of the former Chief Justice of Pakistan Iftikhar Muhammad Chaudhry.
+In his affidavit, Riaz said he had been "blackmailed" by the Chief Justice's son for cash and other gifts, and that warnings to the Chief Justice about his son’s activities had gone unheeded for months.
+Arsalan Iftikhar Chaudhry subsequently resigned from his post as Vice Chairman of Balochistan Board of Investment.

 Malik Riaz Hussain, the Chairman of Bahria Town Pvt.
 Ltd., has been at the center of some controversies and allegations.
 The allegations are mostly that he pays to get things done his way.
-An excerpt from pakistanherald.com states that "National Accountability Bureau (NAB) is currently looking into another application filed by a former military officer Lt-Col (retd) Tariq Kamal Khan, which states that the land on which Bahria town is constructed, and is further expanding, was not acquired through legal means.
+An expert from pakistanherald.com states that "National Accountability Bureau (NAB) is currently looking into another application filed by a former military officer Lt-Col (retired) Tariq Kamal Khan, which states that the land on which Bahria town is constructed, and is further expanding, was not acquired through legal means.
 It is alleged that Hussain has strong ties with Pakistan’s military which assisted him in building a huge empire.
-Some claims go as far as saying that a handful of the important serving army officers, bureaucrats and lawyers are practically on Hussian’s payroll."
+Some claims go as far as saying that a handful of the important serving army officers, bureaucrats and lawyers are practically on Hussain’s payroll."

 In October 2019, the parents of Amanda Halse, one of the 20 victims of the Schoharie limousine crash in the U.S. state of New York a year earlier, named Riaz as a defendant in a wrongful death suit they filed over the accident, since they allege that he had helped finance the businesses of two distant relatives who were principals in the company that owned and operated the limousine.

-In Aug 2022 a protest was called in Bahria Town by the residents and Bahria Realtors Alliance for illegally cutting and selling public parks, mosques and graveyards.
-Malik Riaz and his son Ali Riaz allegedly bribed and influenced the police station and bribed the SHO ibrar shah to arrest the president of the association, Mr Ali ghurki.
-Both Ali Riaz and Malik Riaz had filed bogus terrorism FIRs against the whole association.
-Roads were dug outside their houses and Ali ghurki was severely tortured and beaten.